YES! This event has an important role in ensuring things go as planned during your ceremony. We agree your wedding involves many events.

 For larger events, a hotel or wedding venue could work.
 Always keep in mind distance & accessibility when choosing your venue; especially if you invite guests from out of town.

 Determine who is the host and who is paying for the rehearsal dinner before inviting everyone.
-This is a personal choice and it depends on how traditional you are.
 You could take care of the expenses, have one family pay for the bill, or share it between families.